WoW packet loss: what is it and how to fix it?

 WoW might lose packets, but it’s not the end of the world

 Long story short, it’s perfectly fine for you to lose packets while playing WoW every now and then.
-It happens all the time, and if it doesn’t last long or happen frequently, waiting for the issue to fix itself can be the best course of action.
+It happens all the time, and if it doesn’t last long or happens frequently, waiting for the issue to fix itself can be the best course of action.

 However, sometimes there might be underlying issues that trigger the problem, and that’s when you should step in.
+Other errors like wow51900328 are server-side related so check the server status.

 Ranging from changing your Ethernet cable, using a VPN, and switching to a wired connection to calling your ISP and contacting Blizzard, there are plenty of fixes you could try out before calling it a day.